12 Things to Do in Washington DC in December

 Washington National Cathedral| ©Elvert Barnes

-The Washington National Cathedral is a true musical landmark.
-Here you can see and hear one of the largest pipe organs in the world, a male choir and a mixed choir.
+Washington National Cathedral is a true musical landmark.
+Here you can see and hear one of the largest pipe organs in the world, as well as a men’s choir and a mixed choir.

-Its choirs sing during evening masses.
-Specifically, on Mondays, Tuesdays, Wednesdays and Thursdays, and at Sunday morning masses.
-But in December you can enjoy these same choirs giving special concerts.
+The choirs sing during evening masses—specifically on Mondays, Tuesdays, Wednesdays, and Thursdays—and at Sunday morning masses.
+But in December, you can enjoy these same choirs performing special concerts.

-In December you can see, in addition to this beautiful building adorned with Christmas lights and special decorations, the main show of the month, The Joy of Christmas, where classic Christmas musical works and the essential Christmas carols are performed.
-If you want to get up close and personal, book a bus tour of Washington.
+In December, in addition to this beautiful building adorned with Christmas lights and special decorations, you can see the month’s main attraction, The Joy of Christmas, featuring classic Christmas musical works and essential carols.
+If you want to get there comfortably, book the bus tour of Washington.

 Book a bus tour of Washington